apache/incubator-hugegraph/APACHE_PROPOSAL.md

 Most of the developers are paid by their employer to contribute to this project, but given some volunteer developers and the committers' sense of ownership for the code, the project would continue without issue if no salaried developers contributed to the project.

-#### Relationship with Titan/Janus Graph
+#### Relationships with Other Apache Products:

-In the early stage of the project, we referred to the storage structure of Titan/Janus Graph, some folks thought that HugeGraph was forked from Titan/Janus.
-In fact, HugeGraph is not based on its code, completely self-developed, and addressed many new challenges.
-Of course, we are still inspired by and thank for Titan/Janus.
+HugeGraph follows the Apache TinkerPop specification, uses Apache Cassandra as the storage backend, and uses Apache Commons, Apache HttpClient, and Apache HttpCore to implement the framework and basic functions.

 #### A Excessive Fascination with the Apache Brand: